biblys/isbn/README.md

 New ISBN ranges may be added from time to time by the [International ISBN Agency](https://www.isbn-international.org/).
 Whenever it happens, this library must be updated.
-If a range update is necessary, please open an issue on Github.
+If a range update is necessary, please open an issue on GitHub.
 You can also open a pull request after updating the ranges your self with the following commands: